IMREALSS2/IMREALSS2/README.md

 ### what i'm doing rn

-- tinkering with browser games
+- messing around with browser games
-- making little unity prototypes
+- making little unity games
 - small projects
 - trying to actually finish a project for once